xorkevin/RoboticsSite/README.md

 ## Todo

 - [x] navbar animation on scroll
+- [ ] navbar update links from config
 - [ ] reduxify the app
 - [ ] use redux for updating blog state
 - [ ] header countdown